-Practice Ways is a monthly feature on Balance Practice, sharing practice notes from writers, makers, and coaches, and offering perspectives on what practice looks like as real life is happening.
+Practice Ways is a monthly feature on Balance Practice that shares notes from writers, makers, coaches, and creatives, offering perspectives on what balance looks like as real life is happening.

 I first came upon writer Alice Vincent’s work at a time when I found myself somewhat surprisingly drawn to the garden in our new home.
 I’d never been into gardening, still have no idea what I’m doing amid the weeds and mossy pots I’ve inherited, yet have been pulled by an undeniable, innate urge to put my hands into the earth.